medeirosvinicius/medeirosvinicius/README.md

 - 👋 Hi, I’m @medeirosvinicius
-- 👀 I’m interested in Data Analysis , Software Engenieer
+- 👀 I’m interested in Data Analysis applied to Economics and Health , Software Engenieer .
-- 🌱 I’m currently learning C and Python .My goals is learn more.
+- 🌱 I’m currently learning C and Python .My goals is learn more
 - 📫 How to reach me  on my Linkdein
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I love Read about Architeture and Design and Sometimes about Budô